noseka1/openshift-airflow-helm/README.md

 $ helm install --values values.yaml airflow ./airflow
 ```

 Some of the airflow pods will fail to start.
 This is caused by Helm applying Kubernetes/OpenShift resources in an incorrect order.
-Helm creates the scc resource only after the pods are already deployed which leads to pods starting without the required privileges:
+Helm creates the scc resource only after the pods have already been deployed which leads to pods starting without the required privileges:

 ```
 $ oc get pod